“Once a year, go someplace you’ve never been before.”

 Dharamshala International Film Festival (DIFF)

 Yes, you read that right, Dharamshala hosts an International Film Festival annually.
 If you’re a film enthusiast and have always wanted to attend a film festival, then now is your chance.
-Organised for the first time in the year 2012, it has since then become an annual event.
-It generally takes place in the first four days on November.
-Film makers both Indian and international, film critics, media personnels all make their way to Dharmashala.
+Organized for the first time in the year 2012, it has since then become an annual event.
+It generally takes place in the first four days of November.
+Filmmakers both Indian and international, film critics, media personnels all make their way to Dharmashala.
 You should too.
 Along with film screenings, they even have interesting workshops and masterclasses.
 If you’re a movie buff the DIFF is your place to be.

 An ideal destination for trekkers, there are many trekking trails that set off from Dharamshala.
 Dense forests of pine, oak, rhododendron with the occasional lake waterfall and glaciers make it a scenic choice for a trek.
 Many treks begin from Dharamshala and lead you all the way to the Chamba district.
 The Kareri Lake near the Kareri village is a spot well known in the trekking circuits.
 Dharamshala is also an ideal destination for rock climbing.
 Trekking and rock climbing both in the same place, do adventure lovers really need any more reasons to set off to Dharamshala?

 Last, but not least, one of the most important reasons to visit Dharamshala in McLeodGanj.
 This is the place that the Dalai Lama decided to make as his home upon his exile from Tibet.
 The Tibetan government-in-exile has its headquarters set up here.
 A high population of Tibetans has earned it the nickname of ‘Little Lhasa’.
 Beautiful Buddhist monasteries adorn McleodGanj, each an architectural marvel.